vlayer-xyz/vlayer/book/src/web-proof/server-side.md

   --url "https://api.kraken.com/0/public/Ticker?pair=ETHUSD"
 ```

-Such produced Web Proof can be passed into vlayer prover and then verified on-chain.
+Such produced Web Proof (including url, headers and body) can be passed into vlayer prover and then verified on-chain.

 > 💡 **Try it Now**
 >